vnen/api-blueprint/resource blueprint/README.md

 	Associated with business rules tied to an affordance being available or present in a response.
 	*Alt keywords:* `Permissions` or `Rights`

-	*Optional:* Conditional affordances are completely optional.
+	*Optional:* Conditions on affordances are completely optional.
+Absent conditions, an affordance should be considered always present in a response.

 +	`HTTP`, `TCP`, `COAP`, `<other protocol>` (optional) - Protocol specific implementation of respective affordances.

 	*Optional:* Protocol section should be optional.
 If not present, in the case of HTTP, a default method (GET?) should be expected with a default URI constructed from the resource name and possibly affordance parameters and or name.
 To be decided.

-+	`Media Types` (optional) - List of supported media type representation of respective resource attributes and affordances.
++	`Media Types` (optional) - List of supported media type representations of respective resource attributes and affordances.
 	Might include an explicit example asset.

 	*Optional:* If media types are not present a default media type should be provided possibly `application/hal+json` and `application/vnd.siren+json`

-	If a media type is specified by no explicit example is provided a default representation using attributes and affordances should be provided.
+	If a media type is specified but no explicit example is provided, a default representation using attributes and affordances will be generated for known media-types.
+For unknown media-types an explicit example should be included.

 > **Note:** Consider using alt keywords to improve clarity for general audience.

 ### Naming Attributes and Affordances
-Where possible use an undecorated plain text.
+Where possible use undecorated plain text.
 In the case of a clash with keyword and/or the need for escaping (to not collide with Markdown syntax) use [Markdown code span element syntax](http://daringfireball.net/projects/markdown/syntax#code) e.g. `` `Attributes` ``.

 ### Referencing Syntax
 + 	Reference to a resource representation: `[<resource>][]`